YangLab-SDU/PathDiffusion/README.md

 ```

 ## Datasets Preparation
-We train FPdiffusion using protein structures from the [Protein Data Bank](https://www.rcsb.org/) (for conditional generation) and the IDRome database (for unconditional generation).
+We train PathDiffusion using protein structures from the [Protein Data Bank](https://www.rcsb.org/) (for conditional generation) and the IDRome database (for unconditional generation).
 Details on dataset preparation can be found in the datasets folder.
 The following datasets and pre-computed representations are required:
 1. RCSB PDB Dataset: See `datasets/rcsb` for details on downloading and processing structured proteins.
 Once prepared, specify the `csv_path` and `data_dir` in the configuration file `settings/cond_model.yaml`.
 2. MSA and MSTA Generation: After preparing the RCSB dataset, you must generate Multiple Sequence Alignments (MSA) and Multiple Structural Alignments (MSTA) for each protein.
 Scripts for this process are located in the `run/` directory.
 Once generated, specify the `msta_dir` in the configuration file `settings/cond_model.yaml`.